Skip to main content

 • Remove the dependency and refactor all usages in the codebase.

-Another method to remediate vulnerabilities is to remove the dependency entirely and refactor code.
-Upon merging any dependency removals, Semgrep Supply Chain scans the PR or MR, detects the changes in your lockfile, and updates the status to Fixed.
+Removing the dependency and refactoring the code is another method to remediate vulnerabilities.
+Upon merging any dependency removals, Semgrep Supply Chain scans the PR or MR, detects the changes in your manifest file or lockfile, and updates the status to Fixed.

 Ignore findings